Philemon Wright: Settlement of Wright's Town

 The process was long and difficult and by 1806 Wright had nearly exhausted his original capital of $20,000.
 In an effort to earn money and in order to keep his workers busy in the wintertime, he began the cutting of timber.
 Then, he attempted what was then thought impossible: to build a raft of timber and float it all the way to Quebec City.
 There, it would be sold for export to Britain.
-He built the first raft at the mouth of the Gateno River and named it "Columbo".
-Then, on June 11, 1806, he, his 18 yr-old son Tiberius and just 3 other men (London Oxford, a free black man & friend/associate of Philemon, Martin Ebert, and John Turner) began the treacherous journey down the Grand (Ottawa) River.
+He built the first raft at the mouth of the Gatineau River.
+Then, on June 11, 1806, he, his 17 yr-old son Tiberius and just 3 other men (London Oxford, a free black man & friend/associate of Philemon, Martin Ebert, and John Turner) began the treacherous journey down the Grand (Ottawa) River.
 Despite taking two months and encountering many hurdles he reached Quebec on August 12, and sold his 700 logs and 6000 barrel staves.
 The timber trade on the Ottawa River had begun.

 He founded several companies, among them a limestone quarry for building-stone and producing cement, The Hull Mining Company and P. Wright & Sons which, in particular, made him a great deal of money exporting timber, during the Napoleonic Wars when Britain was cut off from its traditional Baltic region suppliers.

 As a pioneer and an entrepreneur, Wright had few equals.
 He was the point man for every builder, land speculator and government project in the region.
 According to John Mactaggart, the Royal Engineer in charge of the construction of the Rideau Canal and a contemporary of Philemon Wright, Wright should also be credited with having been the person who first suggested the building of the Rideau Canal, and once the canal's construction was under way, Wright secured most of the contracts for supplies, materials and craftsmen.